 NRF Freestanding, Scarce Skills and Innovation Postdoctoral Fellowships

 The South African National Research Foundation offers postdoctoral fellowships on a competitive basis to recent PhD graduates (within 5 years of award).
 South African, SADC, other African and other International applicants may apply.
-A call for applications is made in the second half of the year preceding the year of commencement.
+Applications are usually due in April of the year preceding the year of commencement.

 Claude Leon Foundation Postdoctoral Fellowships